hirannor/springboot-hexagonal-ddd/README.md

 ## Implementing new adapter

-The key concept is that the component scan for the adapter package is excluded in the application, so the unnecessary adapter beans won't be loaded into the application context, just the configured ones.
+The whole component scan for the adapter package is excluded in the application, so the unnecessary adapter beans won't be loaded into the application context, just the configured ones.
 Each adapter defines her own spring configuration class, which is imported via the **@Import** annotation (on top of the application's main class) but getting only component scanned if the condition fulfills for it via **@ConditionalOnProperty** annotation.

+Based on the below example if you define "spring-data-jpa" value as a persistence adapter in the application-[profile].yml, then it will activate the corresponding Configuration class, which is going to component scan the underlying packages for spring beans.

 ### Example